mohmmadhadi/jmlr-alignment/README.md

-Step 3 — Write the README
-Create README.md in the project root: markdown# JMLR Thematic Alignment Analysis
+# JMLR Thematic Alignment Analysis

 A pipeline to quantitatively assess whether papers published in the **Journal of Machine Learning Research (JMLR)** align with its stated